MIMIC-LOGICS/Keyboard-Synthesizer/README.md

 # Keycap Equations for Human-Like Keyboard Strokes

 The keycap equations model provides a method to generate human-like and synthetic human movements emulating the dynamics of keyboard typing.
 The system is comprised of a 'Plant', 'Controller', 'Keycap' functions, and a 'Configuration Manager'.
 The project is based on a study of real keyboard strokes.
-Details on the implementation are available here: https://atlaslogics.github.io/antibot/On-Anti-Bot-Biometric-Protections.md/
+Details on the implementation are available on my [blog](https://atlaslogics.github.io/antibot/On-Anti-Bot-Biometric-Protections.md/).

 ## Overview